aspose-email/Aspose.Email-Products/email/en/net/_index.md

      Manage Message Storage Files
     </h2>
     <p>
-     Email library can load Microsoft Outlook PST & OST files from a stream object or disk location in order to retrieve full folder hierarchy and read message specific detail like subject, sender, recipient or extract messages with attachments.
+     Email library can load Microsoft Outlook PST & OST files from a stream object or a disk location in order to retrieve full folder hierarchy and read message specific details like subject, sender, recipient or extract messages with attachments.
+You will handle PST and OST files easily after visiting the <a href="https://docs.aspose.com/email/net/working-with-outlook-storage-files/">Working with Outlook Storage Files</a> section.
     </p>
     <div class="codeblock" id="code">
      <h3>